limallucas96/KPermission/README.md

 # PermissionUtils
-Android library for handling permissions
+Android library for handling permissions.
+Written in kotlin.

-Written in kotlin

 ## Usage

-Here's a minimum example, in which you register a `MainActivity` which requires `Manifest.permission.CAMERA`.
+Here's a minimum example, in which you register a `MainActivity` that requires `Manifest.permission.CAMERA`.

 ### 0. Prepare AndroidManifest